 Two Week Trinidad Itinerary

-NOTES: this itinerary is fully customizable.
+NOTE: this itinerary is fully customizable.
 Change the order of the days.
 Take activities out.
 Add others in.
 If you have more or less time on the island it is easy to pick and choose what to add or take out.
-Let us know if you would like more of a focus (beaches, wildlife, hiking, culture) and we can give you plenty of suggestions.

 Arrive at Piarco International Airport and travel to your hotel or apartment.
 I would recommend staying in or around the Port of Spain area as this gives you the most options and amenities.
 Outside of here, you’ll have a hard time finding much more than small local stores and restaurants.
 Spend the rest of the day getting to know the area.
 Walk around the Queens Park Savannah, head to Ariapita Avenue for dinner and drinks or simply unpack and recover from a long travel day!